-The ESPHome system is probably the most successful idea for programming the ESP8266 and ESP32 microcontrollers.
+The ESPHome system is probably the most successful idea for programming the ESP8266 and ESP32 microcontrollers (more about how to choose a microcontroller).
 To use ESPHome, you don’t even need basic programming knowledge.
 It is intuitive, and you can find ready-made configuration examples for various devices on the web.
 However, writing the configuration is only the beginning.
 You need to take care of building the firmware and installing it on the device.
 And most importantly, you need to have a local or cloud server to which the device will connect.
 All these questions can be difficult for those new to ESPHome-based device development.
 This article tells you how to start with ESPHome, and which tool is the most powerful and easy for a newbie to develop.

 Of course, to create an IoT device based on the ESP32 microcontroller, you first need the microcontroller itself and other components.
 An ESP32 dev board with a built-in LED can serve as an elementary Internet of Things device.
 The firmware that controls the glow of this LED is the simplest example of an ESPHome configuration that beginners can start with.

 But we will not touch on the hardware issue and will focus on the software and services you need.

 The main component of your IoT project is the platform that the device will connect to.
 The platform links things together, making the Internet of Things possible, even if it is only about two things: your device and your smartphone with a mobile application to control it.

 By the way, a mobile application that is part of such platforms is an essential point in itself.
 Its functionality is not so important if you only experiment with IoT development.
 But this point matters if you want to use your device in the future constantly.

 Conceptually, IoT platforms can be divided into two large groups.
 Firstly, these are automation platforms that are deployed on a local server.
 If we are talking about ESPHome-based devices, most of them connect to a similar open-source platform, namely Home Assistant.